codeforamerica/vocatus/README.md

 In fact, each of these reporting options represents an almost completely distinct workflow, with different steps depending on who needs to be kept in the loop.

+## Shared functions
+Use the most recent NPPES data for contact information for providers and to create a "which provider" chooser.... allowing patients to quickly choose which healthcare provider or organization that they are having the issue with...

 ## Health insurance coverage reporting
 Hopefully which providers are covered under which insurance plans should be open data soon.